thedann3r/erless/legal_docs/terms_of_service.md

 ## 1. ACCEPTANCE OF TERMS

 By accessing or using the Erlessed Healthcare Platform ("Platform"), healthcare providers, insurance companies, and associated entities ("Users") agree to be bound by these Terms of Service ("Terms").
-These Terms comply with the Data Protection Act of Kenya (2019), Health Act (2017), and NHIF medical billing guidelines.
+These Terms comply with the Data Protection Act of Kenya (2019), Health Act (2017), and SHA (Social Health Authority) medical billing guidelines.

 ## 2. PLATFORM DESCRIPTION